 Skills Matrix

-A skills matrix is a framework that all organizations should use if they want to maximize employee productivity.
+A skills matrix is a powerful framework to maximize employee productivity.
 This tool gives HR and managers a valuable and immediate way to visualize the assets they have on hand, and which skills are missing.
-Making the most of a skills matrix translates into L&D programs to fill the gaps that the matrix reveals.
+Getting the most out of a skills matrix translates into training programs–or the right hires–that fill the gaps the matrix reveals.

 What Is a Skills Matrix?

-A basic skills matrix lists the employee name, skill, and numerical performance grade.
+A basic skills matrix lists the employee’s name, skill, and performance grade.
 It’s a simple way to keep track of the skills that your people have and at what level.
-This allows a company to understand which gaps need to be filled by hiring, and effectively plan L&D programs.
+This allows a company to understand which gaps need to be filled by hiring, and effectively plan L&D programs

-What’s not simple about a skills matrix is that it requires users to grade something that is often subjective.
-That’s why it’s vital for organizations to train managers in evaluation techniques that avoid bias.
+What’s not so simple about skills matrices is that they require users to grade something that is often subjective.
+That’s why it’s vital for organizations to train managers in evaluation techniques that help avoid bias.

 Why Is a Skills Matrix Important?